 Here is a tip to help you with your lake swimming.
 When walking in shallow water into and out of the lake, lift your knees higher than normal so the fins slide upwards and forwards through the water.
 Then place your foot down quickly on the bottom for the next step.
 The straps should be secure enough so that the fins do not slip around your leg.
 If there is a current, don’t worry about the fins bending in the direction of the current.
 They are supposed to do that to reduce the water drag on the fins.
 It gets easier once you are thigh deep because the water supports you better.
 Please let me know how you go with this tip.

 If you have one or two fused ankles, shinfinTM fins will allow you to enjoy your pool and lake swimming again.
-The stronger kick from shinfinTM fins will enable you to swim faster freestyle and turn your head more easily to breathe.
-You can also use these fins to swim back crawl and breaststroke arms with a dolphin kick.
+The stronger kick from shinfinTM fins will enable you to swim faster freestyle and turn your head to breathe more easily.
+You can also use these fins to swim back crawl and breaststroke arms with a dolphin/butterfly kick.
 Like most people with fused ankles, you will probably find it more comfortable to adjust the position of the fin to be a little higher up your shin, so the fin tips reach about the middle of your foot.
 Overall, you will find shinfinTM fins to be well-designed, unique and valuable for your swimming.

 Other people with both ankles fused have reviewed using shinfinTM fins for swimming and snorkeling and for easier walking when going snorkeling.
 Further reviews illustrate their use for open water swim training, for improving kick, strokes and breathing techniques, and to give better kicking for faster snorkeling.